By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Explore your boundaries by scuba diving and whale watching on the Pacific Coast at Isla de Coiba or at the Gulf of Chiriqui between July and October when Humpback Whales migrate here to give birth and build fat depositories prior to the winter.
 The area is also home to Hammerhead sharks.

-Unlike neighboring Costa Rica, Panama is not earmarked as a travel destination centered solidly around Eco-adventures.
-Notwithstanding, Panama is almost completely covered in rainforest and has over 976 species of birds, more than the US and Canada combined.
-The country is still largely undiscovered so you won’t find many package tourists here, and it’s a great place to discover solo or enroll in Spanish classes.
+Unlike neighboring Costa Rica, Panama is not earmarked as a travel destination centered solidly around eco-adventures.
+Notwithstanding, Panama is almost completely covered in rainforest and home to some 976 species of birds, more than the US and Canada combined.
+The country is still largely undiscovered so you won’t find many package tourists here, and it’s a great place to explore solo or enroll in Spanish classes.

 In Bocas, there is an island to suit every craving.
-Isla Colon is where the bulk of the action happens: restaurants, bars, surf
+Isla Colon is where the bulk of the action happens: restaurants, bars, and diving schools, as well as tour operators.
+Isla Colon also has two famed surf beaches – Paunch and Bluff.
+Stop off at Paki Point on the way there to cool off and rent surfboards.

-Bastimentos is home to Eco Lodges including Palmar Beach Lodge, and the more upscale Casa Cayuco and Azul Paradise.
-There are three bat caves on the island: Nivida, Bat’s Mouth and La Gruta.
+There are three bat caves on Bastimentos: Nivida, Bat’s Mouth and La Gruta.
 Wade through waters 4-5 feet deep to discover the various vampire species that call these caves home.
 It’s far more enjoyable than it sounds.

 Tours between the different islands often include snorkeling stops at Coral Cay (Cayo Coral) or Dolphin Bay for the chance to see schools of dolphins getting along swimmingly.
 October is Bocas’ slowest month just before the high season kicks off in November, so be sure to plan your trip accordingly.